pingcap/docs/security-compatibility-with-mysql.md

 - MySQL v8.0 supports password reuse management.
 - TiDB v6.5.0 supports password reuse management.

 The implementation mechanisms are consistent between TiDB and MySQL.
 Both use the `mysql.password_history` system table to implement the password reuse management feature.
-However, when deleting a non-existent user from the `mysql.user` system table, TiDB and MySQL have different behaviors:
+However, when deleting a user that does not exist in the `mysql.user` system table, TiDB and MySQL have different behaviors:

 - Scenario: A user (`user01`) is not created in a normal way; instead, it is created by using the `INSERT INTO mysql.password_history VALUES (...)` statement to append a record of `user01` to the `mysql.password_history` system table.
 The record of `user01` does not exist in `mysql.user` system table.
 In such cases, when you run `DROP USER` on `user01`, TiDB and MySQL have different behaviors.